RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/58-HEB.md

 <sup>3</sup> For we which have believed do enter into rest, as he said, As I have sworn in my wrath, if they shall enter into my rest: although the works were finished from the foundation of the world.
 <sup>4</sup> For he spake in a certain place of the seventh [day] on this wise, And God did rest the seventh day from all his works.
 <sup>5</sup> And in this [place] again, If they shall enter into my rest.
-<sup>6</sup> Seeing therefore it remaineth that some must enter therein , and they to whom it was first preached entered not in because of unbelief:
+<sup>6</sup> Seeing therefore it remaineth that some must enter therein, and they to whom it was first preached entered not in because of unbelief:
 <sup>7</sup> Again, he limiteth a certain day, saying in David, To day, after so long a time; as it is said, To day if ye will hear his voice, harden not your hearts.
 <sup>8</sup> For if Jesus had given them rest, then would he not afterward have spoken of another day.
 <sup>9</sup> There remaineth therefore a rest to the people of God.